Dr Gabriele Lazzari

-I am a Lecturer in Contemporary Literature.
-In 2021, I received a PhD in Comparative Literature from Rutgers University.
+I am a Lecturer in Contemporary Literature with a PhD in Comparative Literature from Rutgers University.

 On peripheral realism and the bildungsroman in the context of postcoloniality, I have published an article in Research in African Literatures.
 Another article on the semi-peripheral novel has appeared in The Cambridge Journal of Postcolonial Literary Inquiry.

-My other interests include identity affiliations, class formations, and colonial histories in the Italian context, particularly how Blackness and Afro-Italianness can help us rethink dynamics of cultural and linguistic belonging.
-On these topics, I have written two public-facing pieces for Public Books (1 and 2), as well as an article for Comparative Literature.
+My other interests include mobility, migration, and colonial histories in the Italian context, particularly how Blackness and Afro-Italianness can help us rethink dynamics of cultural and linguistic belonging.
+On these topics, I have written two public-facing pieces for Public Books (1 and 2), an article for Comparative Literature, an open access chapter on methodologies of Blackness, and an article on theorizing from the South for Critical Quarterly.

-Before obtaining my PhD at Rutgers, I studied at the University of Padova and at the University of California, Santa Barbara.
-During my graduate studies, I worked as a digital coordinator for my program and contributed to our blog.
-In summer 2019, I was a Public Fellow at the Newark Public Library, and I attended the Humanities Without Walls Workshop in Chicago.
+During my graduate studies, I worked as a digital coordinator for my program, I was a Public Fellow at the Newark Public Library, and I attended the Humanities Without Walls Workshop in Chicago.

 My research and public humanities work have been supported by the Mellon Foundation, the Rutgers Bevier Dissertation Completion Fellowship, and the New Jersey Council for the Humanities.